Does Car Insurance Cover Battery Issues? A Complete Guide

 Car Insurance and Car Batteries: The Basics

-Yet, there are exceptions.
-Certain policies or add-ons might cover specific scenarios where your battery is damaged due to an accident or other covered events.
-So, what determines if your car insurance will help with a dead or faulty battery?
+But, there are exceptions, some insurance policies or add-ons could cover specific scenarios where your battery is damaged due to an accident or other covered events.
+So, what determines if your car insurance will aid you with a dead or faulty battery?

 Scenarios Where Car Insurance Might Cover Battery Replacement